rafidmorshedi/suss-website-redesign/pages/triplist.md

 *caving in some of the prettiest caves in NSW, as well as taking in the high country*
 Trip Organiser: Rowena Larkins (rowena1234@hotmail.com)

+## February Trips

+**11 - 12th Jenolan - experienced only**
+*One of the common SUSS caving locations appears to be opening up and we're trying out luck to see if we can get in.
+Please aim to sign up by Jan 27th for Permit needs*
+Trip Organiser: Rowena Larkin (rowena1234@hotmail.com)

+**19th Canyoning**
+*It is the season for canyons so why not make the most out of it with some fun in water.*
+Trip Organiser: Phil Maynard (philm8544177@gmail.com)

+## March

+**11-12 Jenolan - subject to confirmation of trip leader**
+*SUSS's usual caving base, this time for everyone*
+Trip Organiser: Lily Guo (lil233.lg@gmail.com) -> for waiting list purpose only till confirmation of trip leader

+**18 – 19 Tuglow**
+*A great caving area that's finally opening up again, so why not check it out.
+Known to be very wet for any wet cave lovers :)*
+Trip Organiser: Phil Maynard (philm8544177@gmail.com)

 ### Jenolan Trip Dates 2023

 - 14-15 January